Colony of Bees

-Beta Radio's self-released sophomore album, Colony of Bees was recorded largely in the home studios of band members Benjamin Mabry and Brent Holloman and marks a subtle departure in style from their debut Seven Sisters.
+Beta Radio's self-released second album, Colony of Bees was recorded largely in the home studios of band members Benjamin Mabry and Brent Holloman and marks a subtle departure in style from their debut Seven Sisters.
 The record features a fuller sound than its predecessor thanks in part to the lengthier recording period and accomplished personnel appearing on the record.
 Of note is respected composer/arranger/violinist Rob Moose (Sufjan Stevens, Bon Iver, Ben Folds, Arcade Fire).